 He mentioned that a few things can affect the longevity of the filler:

-3) Loss of weight - I lost a little weight but not enough to effect the result this much
+- Loss of weight: I lost a little weight but not enough to affect the result this much

-The Manager called about 1 week later and she is also unsure what to do as they already gave me a free touch up. she is going to refer me to the senior manager and they will call me back
+The Manager called about one week later, and she was also unsure what to do as they already gave me a free touch up.
+She referred me to the senior manager.

 Another week passed and the manager called again advising that the only thing they can do is offer me a discount for any future procedures.

-- Do not touch the area for at least 6 hours after
+touch the area for at least six hours after.

-- Do not expose area to heat - sauna, hot yoga etc
+expose area to heat (sauna, hot yoga, etc.).

 Would I recommend Juvederm?

-At this point I would not recommend Juvederm for nasolabial lines purely because it did not last very long.
-To maintain the desired result I would need to repeat the procedure every 2 months which would be extremely expensive.
+At this point, I would not recommend Juvederm for nasolabial lines purely because it did not last very long.
+To maintain the desired result I would need to repeat the procedure every two months which would be extremely expensive.